stakater/stakater-workshop/docs/6-secret-management-in-saap/4-secret-management.md

       - In your DevWorkspace, open stakater-nordmart-review-ui repository code, and navigate to deploy folder.
       - Open and edit values.yaml
-      - Add the following yaml, and under `deployment.env`, add environment variable for the secret we added in previous step
+      - Add the following yaml under `deployment.env`, this adds an environment variable to the deployment.

          ```yaml
                PAGE_TITLE:
                   valueFrom:
                      secretKeyRef:
                        name: review-ui
                        key: page_title
          ```
-      - In your terminal, run this command again to deploy application with updated configuration for environment variable:
+      - Save the file.
+In your terminal, run this command again to deploy application with updated configuration for environment variable:

       ```
        helm template deploy/ -n <TENANT>-dev | oc apply -f -